 Skip to main content

 A degree in math is a professional pathway for those interested in solutions and solving real-world problems.
-It's an important discipline to study because many roles require a basic or advanced understanding of mathematical concepts.
+It's necessary to study because many roles require a basic or advanced understanding of mathematical concepts.

 A person with a degree in math, writing equations on a dry erase board.